zdyn/coverflow.js/README.md

     rotateDegree:    75  degree by which each cover is rotated around the y-axis
     fadeEdges:     true  true if left and right edges of coverflow should "fade", requires background to be black (#000)
     allowClick:    true  true if you want to allow clicking on non-centered covers to trigger coverflow

+Override the default options by passing in the parameters you wish to change in an object.
+For example:

+    $('#div').coverflow({
+	    coverWidth: 600,
+		coverHeight: 600
+	});